 It’s that time of year again, Black History Month.
-Beginning every February in the United States, the country sets aside 28 (or 29 in a leap year) days to celebrate, discuss and engage Black History.
+Every February in the United States, the country sets aside 28 (or 29 in a leap year) days to celebrate, discuss and engage Black History.
 Innocuous enough.
-And yet what seems to happen every Feb.
-1st, is the beginning of a 28-days long ritual of whining (how come they get their own month?), misconceptions and endless micro-aggressive racial faux-pas.
-And this isn’t just from the usual sky boxes of white privilege; there are black people (some of them noteworthy) who wade into…well…the stupid.
+And yet Feb.
+1st seems to signal the beginning of a 28-day long ritual of whining (how come they get their own month?), misconceptions and endless micro-aggressive racial faux-pas.
+And this isn’t just from the usual sky boxes of white privilege; there are black people (looking in your general direction Stacey Dash) who wade into…well…the stupid.
 So here are a few tips to better understand the month, both for those who have to endure the stupid and for those who might be enticed to engage in the stupid.

-This is just an updated list from an identical post I did last year.
+This is just an updated list from an annual post I’ve done for the last two years.
 But guess what?
 It never gets old because the stupid never changes.

 I’m not racist but… How come THEY get their own month?
 You know the old saying about if you have to start off with “I’m not racist but…” right?
 Everything after that should just be silence.
 See the informative graphic above.
 Basically the answer is, racism.
 That’s it.
 Pure and simple.
 Black History Month exists because racism declared for a very long time that the only history that was worth knowing was white history–that is, the history of the western world, Europe and (if you’re in the United States) white people in America.
 Don’t believe me?
 Listen to this guy:

 I am apt to suspect the Negroes, and in general all other species of men, to be naturally inferior to the whites.
 There never was any civilized nation of any other complection than white, nor even any individual eminent in action or speculation.
 No ingenious manufactures among them, no arts, no sciences…Such a uniform and constant difference could not happen, in so many countries and ages, if nature had not made an original distinction between these breeds of men–David Hume